 They live about 10 or 11 years, about like a German Shepherd.
-They have the same guard ability as a German Shepherd Dogs but since they were bred to work with kids are an excellent choice for a family guard dog.
+They have the same guard ability as German Shepherd dogs, but since they were bred to work with kids are an excellent choice for a family guard dog.

-They are natural guards and most spend all of their time looking after the family, not barking much except when noticing danger.
+They are natural guards and most spend all of their time looking after the family, and they don't bark much except when noticing danger.
 With a dog this big, of course, they need to be properly socialized when still a puppy and trained by everyone in the family.

 They have a lot of health problems.
 About a fourth of them have hip dysplasia, a lot of them have eye problems like retinal atrophy (PRA), and they are prone to bloat and arthritis.

-They only live to be about 8 years old, but during that time make natural family guard dogs.
+They only live to be about eight years old, but during that time make natural family guard dogs.

 I have to list the Boerboel last, not because he is not as good as the other dogs, but just because of his looks.

 He is large and powerful, but his color is not as powerful as some other guards.
 No one is sure about their background, but they may be related to Bullmastiffs, as well as the African dogs that defended homesteads against lions and other predators.